 At playoff and World Series time, odds to win the series are adjusted and updated after each game, rather than being taken down once Game 1 starts (the way they do it at some casinos).
 Odds also are posted on how long a playoff series will last -- for instance, "Lakers in four games," "Lakers in five games," "76ers in six games," etc.

 The Mirage offers betting lines and totals on WNBA games and is the only property in Las Vegas to hang numbers on every game in the NCAA women's basketball tournament -- including early round games.

 If you're a high roller who routinely bets five or 10 dimes (that's Vegas speak for $5,000 or $10,000) at a time, your action might score a comped meal at the California Pizza Kitchen right next to the book.
 For the rest of us, free drinks -- name your brand of liquor! -- from the book's superb and attentive waitstaff will have to suffice.

-Even if you're a low roller, a visit to the California Pizza Kitchen is worthwhile.
+Even if you're a low roller, a visit to the California Pizza Kitchen or the nearby Carnegie Deli and BLT Burger is worthwhile.
 Also practically adjacent to the race and sports book is one of the city's top poker rooms.

-It's difficult to beat the Mirage sports book as a place to bet and keep up with the action, but take note: On a busy sports weekend or during major events such as the NCAA Tournament, arrive early -- really early -- if you hope to score a seat.
+It's difficult to beat The Mirage race and sports book as a place to bet and keep up with the action, but take note: On a busy sports weekend or during major events such as the NCAA Tournament, arrive early -- really early -- if you hope to score a seat.

 -- Staff Report